 Home > Community > Men’s Club

 The Men’s Club is a regular and vibrant contributor to the Beth El community offering activities and support for all congregants.
 We offer a variety of programs covering spiritual, intellectual, athletic, social, and social action topics.

 Join us for an hour on a Sunday morning for the Breakfast Speaker Series with timely and interesting topics.
 The Hearing Men’s Voices discussion group organized by Paul Horn meets the first Thursday evening each month.
 Join us and Rabbi Harris for the frequent “Jews and Brews” gathering.
-We sponsor book clubs, Chesapeake Bay fishing excursions, Mitzvah Day events, Sukkot and other holiday programming, and host Beth El’s annual Purim Carnival.
-Even in the time of COVID, we are keeping a full roster of activities of different types.
+We sponsor book clubs, Chesapeake Bay fishing excursions, Mitzvah Day events, Sukkot and other holiday programming, and host Beth El’s annual Purim Carnival. .

 Please consider volunteering, speaking at an event, or suggesting new programs.
 With few exceptions, our programs are open to men, women, and children – the entire congregational membership, as well as the general public.

 Financial support of Men’s Club events, through your contribution of annual dues ($36), sponsorships in honor/memory of a loved one, and voluntary donations, make our programming possible.

 Contact Josh Rosenstein (Joshua.firstname.lastname@example.org) or Jeff Spector (email@example.com) to learn more about the Men’s Club.
 We welcome your input and participation.

 Jeffrey Spector, Men’s Club President